 Ellison also has significant experience in handling complex commercial foreclosures, intra-company business disputes, contract disputes and business torts.

 Ellison’s experience has earned him an AV Preeminent® rating with Martindale-Hubbell, along with the recognition by his peers in Florida Trend Magazine’s “Florida Legal Elite” for ten years, an honor awarded to less than 2 percent of the Florida Bar.
-He has also been named as a “Top Attorney” in thirteen editions of the South Florida Legal Guide, was designated a “Florida Super Lawyer” by Super Lawyers magazine for twelve years and has been recognized as one of the “Best Lawyers in America” in 2013 – 2017.
+He has also been named as a “Top Attorney” in fourteen editions of the South Florida Legal Guide, was designated a “Florida Super Lawyer” by Super Lawyers magazine for twelve years and has been recognized as one of the “Best Lawyers in America” in 2013 – 2018.

 In 2009, he was named a Fellow of the Litigation Counsel of America, a trial lawyer honorary society comprised of less than one-half of one percent of American lawyers.
 The fellowship is highly selective and by invitation only.